-Through a combination of elected, representative leadership and officer work it is possible to coordinate a comprehensive programme of decision-making and activity at all tiers of government to tackle the challenge of climate change.

-The Executive are asked to note that the target of 2030 is extremely challenging, given the evidence presented in the Cumbria Baseline Report.
+- 5.1 Through a combination of elected, representative leadership and officer work it is possible to coordinate a comprehensive programme of decision-making and activity at all tiers of government to tackle the challenge of climate change. - 5.2 The Executive are asked to note that the target of 2030 is extremely challenging, given the evidence presented in the Cumbria Baseline Report.
 The report recommends a target of 2037 which is both ambitious and stretching.
-This change in target will align the Council with the new Zero Carbon Cumbria Partnership and it's 5 year funding.

-The completion of the consultation and partnership progress on a net zero target enables the following recommendations:
+This change in target will align the Council with the new Zero Carbon Cumbria Partnership and it's 5 year funding. - 5.3 The completion of the consultation and partnership progress on a net zero target enables the following recommendations:

-- Executive are requested to recommend that Council adopt this strategy as the evolution of Agenda 21. - Executive are requested to recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership.
+- Recommend that Council adopt the Local Environment (Climate Change) Strategy as the evolution of Agenda 21; and that the outdated terminology at Article 4 of the Council's Constitution be updated. - Recommend that Council amends the net zero target date from 2030 to 2037, in line with the Carbon Baseline for Cumbria recommendation adopted by the Zero Carbon Cumbria Partnership.